ologio/execlib/README.md

 # Overview
-`execlog` is a lightweight multi-threaded job framework written in Python.
+`execlib` is a lightweight multi-threaded job framework written in Python.
 It implements a simple event-based model over core Python utilities like `ThreadPoolExecutor` to facilitate reactivity and manage concurrent responses.